Early Years Inclusion Funding application form

 deadline; therefore there may be a delay in payment at the start of a term.

-Please note that EYIF payments will not be itemised on the SFT payment remittance.
-However, providers can log onto the Bradford Provider Gateway and refer to their payment schedule, which will identify how much EYIF will be paid that month.
-This payment
+bank.
+Please note that Inclusion Funding payments will not be itemised on the SFT payment remittance.
+However, providers can log onto Bradford Schools Online and refer to their payment schedule, which will identify how much Inclusion Funding will be paid that

-schedule will have a reference of ‘Spring/Summer/Autumn Term SEND (EYIF)’.
-Providers will also receive an EYIF Outcome Summary via email which will indicate how much funding has been agreed for individual children.
-Please note there is currently a backlog
+month.
+This payment schedule will have a reference of ‘Spring/Summer/Autumn Term SEND (EYIF)’.
+Providers will also receive an EYIF Outcome Summary via email which will indicate how much funding has been agreed for individual children and the period of funding

-Settings that are based out of Bradford Local Authority will continue to receive EYIF via a service level agreement.
+Settings that are based out of Bradford Local Authority will continue to receive Inclusion Funding via a service level agreement.

-The provider must inform Bradford Council if a child in receipt of Early Years Inclusion Funding leaves their setting/school.
+The provider must inform Bradford Council if a child in receipt of Inclusion Funding leaves their setting/school.
 Details of this must be submitted in an email to

 Continuation of Early Years Inclusion Funding

 If Inclusion Funding is required at the end of the current funding period then the provider can submit another referral form to request continuation of funding.
 It is recommended that this is submitted before the end of the current funding period to ensure